HiteshM30/Face-Mask-Detection-App/README.md

 - Fork the repository and create your branch.
 - Submit pull requests for review.
 For major changes, please open an issue first to discuss the proposed changes.
 - Ensure your code adheres to the project's coding standards and includes appropriate documentation.

-# Contact
-For any questions or support, feel free to open an issue or contact the project maintainers.